19 Months Old Baby Food – Ideas, Chart and Recipes

 2. Proteins

 The actual physical growth of a child is highly dependent on protein, even though the daily requirement might not be as much as you might think.
-Based on your own family diets, the protein intake needs to be regulated accordingly.
+Based on your own family diet, the protein intake needs to be regulated accordingly.

 3. Iron